-A student pursuing an Associate in Applied Science degree in the Occupational Therapy Assistant program can transfer up to 27 credits and an Associate in Applied Science degree in the Physical Therapist Assistant program can transfer up to 30 credits.
+A student pursuing an associate degree must complete at least 50% of the program at Central Penn College.
+A student pursuing an Associate in Applied Science degree in the Occupational Therapy Assistant program or an Associate in Applied Science degree in the Physical Therapist Assistant program can transfer up to 30 credits.
 A student pursuing a bachelor's degree may transfer in up to 75 credit hours.
-A student pursuing a Master of Professional Studies degree may transfer in a maximum of nine credit hours.
+A student pursuing a Master of Professional Studies degree may transfer in a maximum of six credits hours.
 A student must complete the final term of enrollment in a credit or degree program at Central Penn College; the one exception is the Widener 2 + 3 Program.